0xhexbyte/audits/README.md

 # Audits

 Welcome to my public repo of audits.
-This repo contains all the contests I have participated in and shall include my solo audits as well.
+This repo contains all the contests and private audits that I have contributed to.

 ### 2023
 |Month|Project Name|Description|Method|Report|